mbeaty-sf/webdev/content/js/debugging/debugger.md

 ### Webstorm Debugger

-Provide the URL of your app
+Provide the URL of your app: `http://localhost:3000/js/`

 ![](./images/webstorm-setup3.jpg)